Thursday, March 29, 2012

 "What did he say?"

 "He said a woman and described Lola.
 Said she may be with a man.
-But wasn't sure about that fact."
+Though he wasn't sure about that fact."

 "What did Mr. McCleary tell him?"

 "He told him there were no women guests in the hotel.
-And that there hadn't been any in quite some time.
+That there hadn't been any in quite some time.
 Said the guests were usually business men."

 "Did he believe him?"